Port Arthur massacre (China): Aftermath

 The Japanese press generally avoided reporting on the massacre, or dismissed it, as when the Jiyū Shinbun called allegations "an invidious desire to detract from the glory of the Japanese Army".
 The Shin Chōya accused Westerners of exaggerating the extent of the atrocities, and of hypocrisy in light of the atrocities they had committed throughout the East, stating that "the history of savage nations that have come in contact with Christian Occidentals is all but written in blood".
 Some questioned Creelman's reliability, and a rumour spread that he left for Shanghai after the fall of Port Arthur to work for the Chinese government.
 The Japan Weekly Mail, on the other hand, castigated the Japanese army in several articles.
 Attempts to launch an inquiry met resistance from those who wanted it covered up.
 The inquiry resulted in no punishments given out.

 Domestic instability kept the Chinese government under pressure to conceal the defeat, rather than castigate the Japanese for the atrocities.
 The China Gazette reported on the attempted cover-up: "Telegraphic notices have been sent ... all over the empire by the officials saying that a wicked report has been set on foot by the enemy that they have captured Port Arthur, but it was utterly untrue, the place being garrisoned by 30,000 brave Chinese soldiers who would never give it up to the Japanese."
 As late as a month later, the China Gazette reported the defeat remained unknown even to many government officials.
 The pro-Japanese North-China Herald attempted to defend the perpetrators of the massacre by proposing "The circumstances were such as might have taxed the control of any invading force."

 The incident strained the delicate foreign relations Japan had been dealing with.
-The war itself hurt Japan's relations with Britain, and threatened to hurt Japan's renegotiation of treaties with the US.
+The war itself hurt Japan's relations with Britain, and threatened to hurt Japan's renegotiation of treaties with the United States.
 The incident coloured Western perceptions of Japan as barbarians under a thin veil of civilization.
-These perceptions contributed to anti-Japanese sentiments in North America in the early 20th century, which would continue through World War II.
+These perceptions contributed to anti-Japanese sentiment in North America in the early 20th century, which would continue through World War II.
+In the aftermath of the incident, Imperial Russia established a colonial and naval presence in Port Arthur.
+The Russian naval base was a focus of Japanese attacks in the Russo-Japanese War a decade later.